Assange v Swedish Prosecution Authority: Review of detention order

-Decision to interview Assange in London
+Assange interviewed in London

 In 2011, a CPS lawyer wrote in an email to Marianne Ny that "it would not be prudent for the Swedish authorities to try to interview the defendant in the UK...
 He would of course have no obligation under English law to answer any questions put to him.... any attempt to interview under strict Swedish law would invariably be fraught with problems....
 I suggest you interview him only on his surrender to Sweden and in accordance with the Swedish law."

-In March 2015, Marianne Ny indicated that she would allow Assange to be interviewed in London, and that the interview would be conducted by a deputy prosecutor, Ingrid Isgren, as well as a police investigator.
-In December 2015, Ecuador stated that it had reached a deal with Sweden which would allow him to be interviewed in the Embassy.
+Assange's lawyers offered to let the Swedish prosecutor question him at the embassy or by video link, but the offer wasn't accepted at the time.
+In March 2015, faced with the prospect of the Swedish statute of limitations expiring for some of the allegations, the prosecutor offered to question Assange in the Ecuadorean embassy, and indicated that the interview would be conducted by a deputy prosecutor, Ingrid Isgren, as well as a police investigator.
+The UK agreed to the interview in May awaiting Ecuadorean approval.
+In August 2015, the statute of limitations on three allegations ended.
+In December 2015, Ecuador stated that it had reached a deal with Sweden which would allow him to be interviewed in the embassy.
+In January 2016, Ecuador rejected Sweden's request to interview Assange in London, and told the Swedish prosecutor they would have to submit a new request to interview Assange, and that Ecuador would conduct the actual interview.

 In September 2016, Ecuador set a date for Assange's interview over the rape allegation.
 The date was 17 October 2016.
 It was established that the interview would be conducted by an Ecuadorian prosecutor, with Isgren and a police officer present.

-The interview was subsequently postponed until 14 November 2016, "to ensure the presence of Mr Assange’s attorneys," according to a spokesman for Assange's legal team.
+The interview was subsequently postponed until 14 November 2016, "to ensure the presence of Mr Assange's attorneys," according to a spokesman for Assange's legal team.
 According to Assange's lawyer, the "shape" of the questions was still being discussed a week before the scheduled interview.
 Under the agreement worked out with Ecuador, the Swedes were not allowed to question Julian Assange directly or ask follow-up questions.
+Since the Swedish prosecutor had not interviewed Assange by 18 August 2015, the questioning pertained only to the open investigation of "lesser degree rape".
 Questions were submitted in Spanish and asked by an Ecuadorean prosecutor.
 According to the BBC, this may explain the Swedish prosecutor's reluctance to question Assange in London, insisting it would "lower the quality of the interview".

 Assange released his testimony to the public on 7 December.
-These interviews, which began on 14 November 2016, involved the British police, Swedish prosecutors and Ecuadorian officials, and were eventually published online.
-By that time, the statute of limitations had expired on all three of the less serious allegations.
-Since the Swedish prosecutor had not interviewed Assange by 18 August 2015, the questioning pertained only to the open investigation of "lesser degree rape".